 As you awake from your first night’s sleep in the High Atlas mountains, you will be presented with the typical breakfast of breads, pancakes, fruit, eggs, plenty of mint tea and spreads.
 With appetites satisfied we’ll be ready for today’s challenge: tackling the pass of Tizi Mezzik (2280m).

 We’ll leave our accommodation behind and warm up our legs up with a road climb to the start of the singletrack.
 The start of the trail is steep, loose and rocky, and with altitude in the mix, it’s more efficient to load our bikes onto the backs of mules and climb this part on foot.

-After 20 minutes or so, the trail flattens out and we can ride for a few kilometres before the real climbing begins.
-Here we have approximately two hours of hiking up the steep incline to the top of the pass.
+We have approximately two hours of hiking up the steep incline to the top of the pass.

-Cat’s tip: If you’re riding SPDs it would be worth carrying a light pair of walking shoes, it’ll make the hike more comfortable.
+CAT’S TIP: If you’re riding SPDs it would be worth carrying a light pair of walking shoes, it’ll make the hike more comfortable.

 On top of the pass we’ll stop to soak up the immense views surrounding us, before we put on knee pads and straddle our bikes for the descent.
 There is only a pencil-thin line of singletrack that slices its way across the hillside, before peeling down the valley through villages that appear to be stuck to the side of the mountains whilst we weave from one side of the river to the other.

 We’ll stop for lunch in a small village, where your chef will have prepared a fantastic spread of salad, bread, pasta, tagine and fruit, to re-fuel for the rest of your ride.

 We’ll climb on road for a while, then pick up a piece of singletrack that drops us into jungle-type trail along a river, then red rolling trails to our little bit of heaven for the night in the High Atlas.